karolinelien/dhis2-docs/src/commonmark/en/content/android/new-visual-configurations.md

 ## New Calendar (Tracker Program)

 Now it is possible to use two different calendars when making a new enrollment.
 The one on the left is the first to appear but you can change it by clicking on the calendar icon on the lower left corner.
-[ANDROAPP-2191] (https://jira.dhis2.org/browse/ANDROAPP-2191).
-For Android versions 4.4,  5.1 and small devices, the Accept option is not visible in the second calendar view.

 ![](resources/images/image60.png){ width=25%}
 ![](resources/images/image61.png){ width=25%}

+> **Note**
+> [ANDROAPP 2191] (https://jira.dhis2.org/browse/ANDROAPP-2191).
+For Android versions 4.4,  5.1 and small devices, the Accept option is
+> not visible in the second calendar view.